 - 4 Pairs cotton pajamas $2 = $26

 - 1 Black bow tie $3 = $41

 - 8 Four-in-hand ties (Neckties) $2 = $26

 - 12 Cotton handkerchiefs $2 = $26

-- Annual upkeep cost of cleaning, pressing, hat shaping and shoes repair $14=$182
+- The annual upkeep cost of cleaning, pressing, hat shaping and shoe repair $14 = $182

 Men’s Fashion Advice

 The following is an excerpt from The Correct Thing; A Guide Book of Etiquette for Young Men by William Oliver Stevens.
 I always find it both educational and amusing to read vintage etiquette books.

 The impression one makes upon others is dependent very largely upon one’s appearance, especially that important first impression.
 While we cannot all be six-footer Apollos, we can make the most of our physical equipment by taking thought as to how we look.
 Therefore, make sure your appearance is an asset, not a liability.

 The guiding principle regarding the choice of clothes is simply that they should conform to the conventions as to what is appropriate for each occasion.
 Thus, the golf knickers and flannels, that are appropriate in the country or on the campus, look conspicuous in the city.
 The abbreviated costume worn in a track meet is not tolerated on the tennis court.
 Every sport has its own dress.
 Don’t be one of those who try to look like Tarzan.